U.S. natgas futures slide to 3-week low on jump in output

 With cold weather moderating, Refinitiv projected average U.S. gas demand, including exports, would drop from 129.5 bcfd this week to 120.6 bcfd next week.
 Those forecasts were lower than Refinitiv's outlook on Thursday.

-The amount of gas flowing to U.S. liquefied natural gas (LNG) export plants rose to an average of 12.5 bcfd so far in February, which would top January's monthly record of 12.4 bcfd, as liquefaction trains at Venture Global LNG's Calcasieu Pass plant in Louisiana enter service.
+The amount of gas flowing to U.S. LNG export plants rose to an average of 12.5 bcfd so far in February, which would top January's monthly record of 12.4 bcfd, as liquefaction trains at Venture Global LNG's Calcasieu Pass plant in Louisiana enter service.

 Venture Global got approval from federal regulators on Friday to load the first LNG vessel.
 A tanker arrived at Calcasieu on Monday and likely will take the plant's first LNG cargo in coming days.

-Traders said demand for U.S. LNG would remain strong so long as global gas TRNLTTFMc1, JKMc1 prices keep trading well above U.S. futures as utilities around the world scramble for cargoes to meet surging demand in Asia and replenish low inventories in Europe - especially with the threat that Russia could invade Ukraine and cut gas supplies to Europe.
+Traders said demand for U.S. LNG will remain strong so long as global gas prices keep trading well above U.S. futures as utilities around the world scramble for cargoes to meet surging demand in Asia and replenish low inventories in Europe - especially with the threat that Russia could invade Ukraine and cut gas supplies to Europe.
 NG/GB

+Gas futures traded around $25 per mmBtu in Europe TRNLTTFMc1 and Asia JKMc1, compared with just $4 in the United States.
+But no matter how high global prices rise, the United States only has capacity to turn about 12.4 bcfd of gas into LNG.
+The rest of the gas flowing to LNG facilities is used to run plant equipment.

+Global markets will have to wait until later this year when more of the 18 liquefaction trains under construction at Calcasieu start producing LNG.
+The first trains at the plant started producing LNG in January.

 |